PLC Software Standardisation

 Although there were already a number of PLC programs that had been reliably and productively in use for years, the new modularisation process stopped at nothing.
 Every function, every module, every procedure was scrutinised and assessed for its necessity and suitability.

-CTE's proven approach of dividing a system into basic functions is perfect for modularisation.
-Regardless of the actual function, be it pressure control, dosing or the control of a heating/cooling circuit, the basic properties of each basic function are always identical.
-These general signals are mainly used for communication between the PLC, visualisation and recipe control.
-The defined template on the HMI side guarantees identical functionality for different PLC types.
-As we have recently been increasingly serving customers with controllers by manufacturer Allen-Bradley, the new modular system has naturally also flowed into this software structure.
-This is because modularisation applies to all PLC types, regardless of the manufacturer.
+CTE’s proven approach of dividing a system into basic functions is ideally suited for modularization.
+Regardless of the actual function—whether it is pressure control, dosing, or the control of a heating/cooling circuit—the fundamental characteristics of each basic function are always identical.
+These general signals are primarily used for communication between the PLC, the visualization system, and recipe control.
+The defined template on the HMI side —What is HMI?HMI (Human Machine Interface) is the interface between humans and machines.
+Usually implemented as a dashboard, it serves to control and display operating data and statuses— guarantees identical functionality across different PLC types.
+Since we have recently been serving an increasing number of customers with controllers from the manufacturer Allen-Bradley, the new modular system was naturally also integrated into this software structure.
+This is because modularization is manufacturer-independent and applies to all PLC types.

 What was standardised?